AMontagu/PerceptLibrary/README.md

 #Video presentation

-See our video at this adress : (coming soon)
+See our video at this adress : [http://youtu.be/6xhNB7MlQnM](http://youtu.be/6xhNB7MlQnM)

 # How to install it